greydanus/hamiltonian-nn/README.md

 | Pend-Real		|   **0.0014**   		| 0.0058 		 	|

 ### Energy MSE
+Starting from point x0, use RK4 to integrate forward through time and compute the energy of each point along the trajectory.
+Then measure the L2 distance from the true energies of the true trajectory out of x0.
 |               | Baseline NN 			| Hamiltonian 		|
 | ------------- | :-------------------:	| :---------------:	|
 | Toy 			| 4.3797				| **0.0047** 		|